AhmedElgmaizy19/Django-Multi-Vendor-Ecommerce-Application/README.md

 Profile and Address Management: Update profile information, add and modify shipping and billing addresses for faster checkout.

 •
-Notifications: Receive notifications about order status, new offers, and updates on favorite products.
+Notifications: Receive notifications about order status